Articles

 - Sit on a pillow or padded ring.

-- Cool the area with an ice pack, or place a chilled witch hazel pad between a sanitary napkin and the area between your vaginal opening and anus (perineum).
+- Cool the area with an ice pack.
+Or put a chilled witch hazel pad between a sanitary napkin and the area between your vaginal opening and anus.
+That area is called the perineum.

-- Use a squeeze bottle to pour warm water over the perineum as you're passing urine.
+- Use a squirt bottle to spray warm water over the perineum as you urinate.

 - Sit in a warm bath just deep enough to cover your buttocks and hips for five minutes.
-Use cold water if you find it more soothing.
+Use cold water if it feels better.

-- Take an over-the-counter pain reliever.
-Ask your health care provider about a numbing spray or cream, if needed.
+- Take a pain reliever that you can buy without a prescription.
+Ask your healthcare professional about a numbing spray or cream, if needed.